morrelinko/laravel5-socialplus/readme.md

         public function callback(SocialiteUser $socialiteUser, $accessToken, $provider)
         {
-            // Use the information provided as arguments for whatever your needs are.
+            // Executed after a successful authorization
         }

+        public function exception($exception, $provider)
+        {
+            // Executed when an exception occurs / authorization fails }
     }

 Once you done registering the handler, you create a link like so;

-    // - route('socialplus.authorize', ['provider' => 'facebook', 'a' => 'auth'])
+    // - route('socialplus.authorize', ['provider' => 'facebook', 'a' => 'login'])

-    // - eg
+    // - Like So:

-    <a href="{{ route('socialplus.authorize', ['provider' => 'facebook', 'a' => 'auth']) }}">Login With Facebook</a>
+    <a href="{{ route('socialplus.authorize', ['provider' => 'facebook', 'a' => 'login']) }}">Login With Facebook</a>

 notice the 'a' parameter? ....
-That's the value you return from `getIdentifier()` in the handler we just created and
+That's the value you use to connect handler we just created and

-its what tells socialplus what handler to use before and after authorization.
+its what tells socialplus what handler to use for that specific action.

 ## Contribute

-[WIP] This documentation is a work in progress and would really appreciate contributions.
+[WIP] This documentation is a work in progress and would really appreciate contributions. :)